ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/LAMGrids.rst

 In theory, it is possible to run any of the supported physics suites with any of the predefined grids, but the results will be more accurate and meaningful with appropriate grid/physics pairings.

-The predefined :term:`CONUS` grids follow the naming convention (e.g., ``RRFS_CONUS_*km``) of the prototype 3-km continental United States (CONUS) grid being tested for the Rapid Refresh Forecast System (:term:`RRFS`).
-RRFS will be a convection-allowing, hourly-cycled, :term:`FV3`-:term:`LAM`-based ensemble planned for operational implementation in late 2024.
+The predefined :term:`CONUS` grids follow the naming convention (e.g., ``RRFS_CONUS_*km``) of the 3-km version of the continental United States (CONUS) grid being tested for the Rapid Refresh Forecast System (:term:`RRFS`).
+RRFS will be a convection-allowing, hourly-cycled, :term:`FV3`-:term:`LAM`-based ensemble planned for operational implementation in 2025.
 All four supported grids were created to fit completely within the High Resolution Rapid Refresh (`HRRR <https://rapidrefresh.noaa.gov/hrrr/>`_) domain to allow for use of HRRR data to initialize the SRW App.

 Predefined 3-km CONUS Grid
 -----------------------------